Surfshark Review 2020

 Compatibility – Which devices can I use Surfshark with?

-On the compatibility front, Surfshark VPN can be used with Windows, macOS, Linux, iOS, Android and a bunch of other mainstream devices.
+Surfshark VPN can be used with Windows, macOS, Linux, iOS, Android, and a bunch of other mainstream devices.
 Not only that, Surfshark offers unlimited simultaneous connections.

 When I first played around with Surfshark VPN over a year ago, it was only available through the Android app and its browser extensions.
 However, all that has changed.
-Now, you can even configure Surfshark directly on to DD-WRT, Tomato and AsusWRT routers.
+Now, you can even configure Surfshark directly on to DD-WRT, Tomato, and AsusWRT routers.
+Here’s how you can set up Surfshark on a compatible router.

 Here’s a complete list of Surfshark compatible devices: